darenliang/darenliang.com/content/posts/a-new-way-to-write-microservice-code.md

    microservices incorrectly
 4. Code is far easier to test

-If someone has an implementation of the `@microservice` decorator, I would absolutely love to know more about it, and I'll update this blog post to include links to the implementation.
+If someone has an alternative implementation of the `@microservice` decorator, I would absolutely love to know more about it, and I'll update this blog post to include links to the implementation.